 Each applicant can apply to one MFA program per year.
 If you don't get into the program of your choice, you can re-apply the following year or at a subsequent time with new portfolio materials to any of the three MFA programs.
 Click here to contact our director of graduate recruiting if you'd like to discuss how to strengthen your application the second time around.

 LMU has a partnership with the apartment complex Playa Del Oro, located at the intersection of Manchester and Lincoln Boulevards in Westchester.
 You can apply for graduate housing once you've been admitted.
 MFA students who live there pay rent on a per-semester basis through LMU's billing department.
-For the 2019-2020 academic year, Playa Del Oro offers housing options at two price points:
+You can learn more about graduate housing options by clicking here.

 Students who choose not to live at Playa Del Oro find housing on their own.
 Keep in mind that Los Angeles is a large city with a lot of traffic, so choose your neighborhood accordingly.